jsfrr/NITRO-GENERATOR/README.md

 - how to setup? open "Nitro_gen+checker"
 - and then Atype: "!NitroStart"

-- crazy is that ive gotten around 3codes with this and i coded it 2days ago
+- crazy is that ive gotten around 3 working nitro with this and i coded it 2days ago